 Feng Shui Guidelines for Displaying Clocks in Your House

+Good feng shui areas to freely display the clocks are the kitchen, the living room, and/or the home office.
 Having a small clock in your child's room is good feng shui, as it helps them understand the passing of time, and having a small alarm clock in your bedroom is almost a necessity!
 Be mindful of having a small alarm clock that can be easily tucked away.

 Choose a battery-operated alarm clock versus an electric one in order to protect your health, because even the simplest electric alarm clocks will emit high EMF fields that are harmful to your health when you sleep.